National Flood Risk Management Programme

 Overview

-The Ministry is a considerable stakeholder in terms of activities that may have an impact on existing and future educational facilities and assets across Aotearoa.
+The Ministry of Education is a considerable stakeholder in activities that may have an impact on existing and future education facilities and assets across Aotearoa.

-The Ministry assesses population changes, school roll fluctuations and other trends and challenges for education provision to identify changing needs and respond to them effectively.
+We assess population changes, school roll fluctuations and other trends and challenges for education provision.
+This helps us identify changing needs and respond to them effectively.

 We want to have a better understanding of flooding and erosion risks for schools and how they may change in the future.

-Climate change increases these risks.
-It’s difficult to predict the precise impact climate has on sea level rise and on storm events and when they may happen.
+Climate change increases these risks, although it is difficult to precisely predict the impacts of climate change on sea level rise and extreme storm events, and when these things may happen.

 This uncertainty means we need to be prepared with options for several different scenarios for schools that are at highest risk from climate change.

-This National Flood Risk Management Programme started as a desktop analysis of low-lying school sites potentially at risk from coastal flooding due to sea level rise.
-See ‘Coastal Flood Risk’ below for an outline of the progress this first tranche of work has made.
+The National Flood Risk Management Programme (NFRM) started as a desktop analysis of low-lying school sites potentially at risk from coastal flooding due to sea level rise.

-Beginning in September 2022, the programme broadened and is now also exploring the risks of flooding for schools in areas away from the coast.
+Beginning in September 2022, the programme broadened its scope and is now also exploring the risks of flooding for schools in areas away from the coast.

 This expanded scope aims to include schools potentially at risk of flooding from rivers and other waterways, as well as schools subject to the erosion effects of water, either at the coast or inland.

-The NFRM programme scope has recently been expanded to include river flooding and to support broader remediation and mitigation measures being undertaken by councils, local authorities, and other government agencies across Aotearoa.
+The programme also supports broader remediation and mitigation measures being undertaken by councils, local authorities and other government agencies across Aotearoa.

 We began the coastal flooding part of the programme by conducting a pilot study.

-In September 2022, we made on-site assessments at five schools in Wellington and five schools on the West Coast of the South Island.
-The ten-school selection gave our survey teams a variety of school settings, a combination of open coast and harbour locations, and a mix of school sizes.
+In September 2022, we made on-site assessments at 5 schools in Wellington and 5 schools on the West Coast of the South Island.
+The 10-school selection gave our survey teams a variety of school settings, a combination of open coast and harbour locations, and a mix of school sizes.

-The information gathered is being used to develop and test our assessment methodology and advise on mitigation options for all 103 schools we’ve identified as potentially at-risk from coastal flooding.
+Both the raw data and the reports can be used to inform the Ministry's assessment methodology and development of mitigation options for all schools we've identified as at-risk from flooding.

 Pilot study schools